-My full Skritter review — nearly 10 years after becoming addicted to the best app for learning Chinese characters
+This is my full Skritter review — how I became addicted to the best app for learning Chinese characters.

 And it worked.
 After using Skritter religiously for a year alongside my nearly daily Chinese lessons and practise